trthatcher/MLKernels.jl/doc/kernels.rst

 Gaussian Kernel
 ...............

-The Gaussian kernel is given by:
+The Gaussian kernel is an isotropic Mercer kernel given by:

 .. math::